State Taxes

 Nevada System Of Higher Education, State Supported Institutions

-Nevada Tuition Waiver for Children and Surviving Spouse of a Service Member Declared a Prisoner of War (POW) or Missing in Action (MIA): The Children and Spouse of a Service member serving in the U.S. Armed Forces who is permanently stationed in Nevada and is declared a POW or MIA are eligible for a waiver of resident tuition and lab fees at state supported educational institutions.
+Nevada Tuition Waiver for Children and Surviving Spouse of a Service Member Declared a Prisoner of War (POW) or Missing in Action (MIA): The children and spouse of a service member serving in the U.S. Armed Forces who is permanently stationed in Nevada and is declared a POW or MIA are eligible for a waiver of resident tuition and lab fees at state supported educational institutions.
 This waiver is not available at the William S. Boyd School of Law, the University of Nevada School of Medicine, or the University of Nevada, Las Vegas School of Dental Medicine.

 Who is eligible for the Nevada Tuition Waiver for Children and Surviving Spouse of a Service Member Declared a POW or MIA?
-The Spouse or Children of a Service member declared a POW or MIA are eligible for this waiver.
-Students receiving this waiver must maintain at least a 2.0 grade point average to remain eligible.For more information students should contact their educational institution.
+The spouse or children of a service member declared a POW or MIA are eligible for this waiver.
+Children may use the waiver for 10 years after they turn 18, or if they enroll before age 18 the limitation is 10 years after enrollment.
+A surviving spouse may use the waiver for 10 years after the date the service member was declared a POW or MIA.
+Students receiving this waiver must maintain at least a 2.0 grade point average to remain eligible.

 Nevada Revised Statutes 396.5445